At a Glance

-The Standout: The incredible three- and five- bedroom Private Pool Villas Don’t Miss: A day trip by boat to Scilly Cay, Shoal Bay or Prickly Pear Cay to snorkel the reef
+The Standout: The incredible three-bedroom Private Pool Villas Don’t Miss: A day trip by boat to Scilly Cay, Shoal Bay or Prickly Pear Cays to snorkel the reefs

-The crisp white Moorish-style architecture and distinctive domed villas
+- The whitewashed Moorish-style architecture and distinctive domed villas

 Since opening in the 1980s, Cap Juluca has gained a steady following among well-heeled travelers who appreciate its authentically Anguillan feel.
 Situated on 179 acres of land on Anguilla’s western tip, the 108-room Cap Juluca has one of the island’s most beautiful beaches and a warm staff, many of whom have been on property for decades.